 What You'll Need for Packing the Kitchen

-- Bubble wrap, packing paper, and dish packs: These materials are essential for wrapping fragile items such as glassware, plates, and cups to keep them safe during transport.
+Packing Materials: Bubble wrap, packing paper, and dish packs: These materials are essential for wrapping fragile items such as glassware, plates, and cups to keep them safe during transport.

-- Cardboard boxes in various sizes: You’ll need boxes that can hold everything from small utensils to large pots and pans.
-Be sure to get boxes that can handle heavier items.
+Cardboard boxes in various sizes: You’ll need boxes that can hold everything from small utensils to large pots and pans.
+Make sure the boxes you choose can accommodate larger items.
+Labels, markers, and packing tape: Securely seal boxes with tape.
+Mark each box with its contents and the room it belongs to for easier unpacking.

-- Tools for disassembling appliances (if necessary): If you need to disassemble large kitchen appliances, make sure you have the necessary tools, such as screwdrivers, to take them apart.
+Tools for disassembling appliances (if necessary): If you need to disassemble large kitchen appliances, make sure you have the necessary tools, such as screwdrivers, to take them apart.

-- Ziplock bags for screws and small parts: When disassembling appliances or taking apart anything in your kitchen, store screws, small parts, or pieces in ziplock bags and label them.
+Organization Items: Ziplock bags for screws and small parts: When disassembling appliances or taking apart anything in your kitchen, store screws, small parts, or pieces in ziplock bags and label them.

 How to Pack Kitchen for Moving in 5 Easy Steps